mhorga/mhorga.github.io/_posts/2015-09-06-object-communication-in-ios.markdown

 title: Object communication in iOS with KVO
 layout: post
 ---
-There are three common ways objects and classes can communicate to each other in iOS: `Key-Value Observation`, `Notification Center` and `Delegation`.
+There are three common ways objects and classes can communicate in iOS: `Key-Value Observation`, `Notification Center` and `Delegation`.
 In this first part we will only look at the first pattern.

 __Key-Value Observation (KVO)__ is an `Observer pattern` which provides a way for objects to know when properties are changed, and they can do so by subscribing to be notified of these changes when they occur.
 Any object that inherits from `NSObject` can use this resource at no extra cost. `KVO` is handy when at most a handful of objects need to be observed, because there is only a single method available for observation which could easily become stuffed with too many string-based key path condition matchings we need to make inside of this method.

 We will use a simple bank account example to illustrate the `KVO` concept.
-Let's start by creating a new `Single View Application` in `Xcode`.
+Let's start by creating a new `Single View Application`.
 In the storyboard add a `UILabel`, a `UITextField` and a `UIButton`.
 In the `ViewController` class create an `IBOutlet` named __amountTextField__ and another one named __currentBalanceLabel__, and an `UIAction` named __submitAction()__ for the button.
 We are done with the storyboard so let's get to the coding part.

 First, create a new class named __Account__.
 We just create two properties, one a constant and another one a variable to keep track of our account balance.
 Then we create an __init()__ method where we initialize the current balance to be the starting balance.
 Finally, we create an __update()__ method that we can use to modify our current balance based on an amount the user would input: